-In addition to our student training, we also offer a Trainer Certification Course for schools, districts, or organizations that want to implement the SEL curriculum on a wider level.
+In addition to our student training, we also offer a Trainer Certification Course for schools, districts, or organizations that want to implement the mentoring curriculum on a wider level.
 This interactive workshop will teach all attendees the importance of peer-to-peer programming and the philosophy behind our social-emotional curriculum.
 The training includes an overview of the program, a hands-on explanation of the lesson plans, and in-depth insight into how to build resilient students.

 Returning Client Ratio

 How Can We Help You Extend Guidance Efforts?

 Contact Us To Learn More About TEEN TRUTH’s Mentoring Curriculum!